 7.1.
-The Local Government Act 1982 provides discretionary grounds for refusal.
-These are:
+The Act provides discretionary grounds for refusal.
+These are that:

-(a) that the applicant is unsuitable to hold the licence by reason of having been convicted of a criminal offence or for any other reason;
+(a) the applicant is unsuitable to hold the licence by reason of having been convicted of a criminal offence or for any other reason;

-(b) that if the licence were to be granted, renewed or transferred the business to which it relates would be managed by or carried on for the benefit of a person, other than the applicant, who would be refused the grant, renewal or transfer of such a licence if he made the application himself;
+(b) if the licence were to be granted, renewed or transferred the business to which it relates would be managed by or carried on for the benefit of a person, other than the applicant, who would be refused the grant, renewal or transfer of such a licence if he made the application himself;

-(c) that the number of sex establishments in the relevant locality at the time the application is made is equal to or exceeds the number which the authority considers is appropriate for that locality.
+(c) the number of sex establishments in the relevant locality at the time the application is made is equal to or exceeds the number which the authority considers is appropriate for that locality.
 (For this purpose, nil may be an appropriate number.)

-- (d) that the grant or renewal of the licence would be inappropriate, having regard - - (i) to the character of the relevant locality; or - (ii) to the use to which any premises in the vicinity are put; or
+(d) the grant or renewal of the licence would be inappropriate, having regard -

+(i) to the character of the relevant locality; or

+(ii) to the use to which any premises in the vicinity are put; or